 - Taking algorithms from the lab and applying them to solving real issues

 - Their strengths are in their tech rather than commercial and marketing

 - Customer readiness, particularly with non-technical buyers.
 Find out how Tech Nation is working to change this.

-Tech Nation is looking for AI companies that have the ambition to grow, are looking at solving wider problems, and have an ethical sense and want to contribute positively to the sector.
+Tech Nation has chosen AI companies that have the ambition to grow, are looking at solving wider problems, have an ethical sense and want to contribute positively to the sector.
 Angie Ma, COO of Faculty and one of our Applied AI judges, perfectly describes what we’re trying to achieve:

 Angie Ma, COO of Faculty